 Background pattern

-About the medication
+About the medicine

 Introduction

-Haloperidol Esteve 10 mg Tablets
+Haloperidol Esteve 10 mg tablets

 Haloperidol

-Read this leaflet carefully before you start taking this medicine because it contains important information for you
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not give it to others, even if they have the same symptoms as you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-6.Contents of the pack and additional information
+Contents of the pack and other information:

 1. What is Haloperidol Esteve and what is it used for

-These diseases may cause the patient to:
+These diseases can cause the patient to:

 • Feel confused (confusional syndrome).